kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 ### Calibrating

-1. Reset the thermometer calibration in Trail Sense.
+1. Reset the thermometer calibration in Ocean Sense.
 2. Put your phone in a cold place for 10 minutes.
-3. Note the temperature shown in Trail Sense as the minimum phone temperature.
+3. Note the temperature shown in Ocean Sense as the minimum phone temperature.
 4. Note the actual temperature of the cold place using an actual thermometer.
 5. Put your phone in a warm place for 10 minutes.
-6. Note the temperature shown in Trail Sense as the maximum phone temperature.
+6. Note the temperature shown in Ocean Sense as the maximum phone temperature.
 7. Note the actual temperature of the warm place using an actual thermometer.
-8. Go to the Thermometer sensor settings in Trail Sense and enter the minimum and maximum temperatures you recorded, along with the actual temperatures you recorded.
+8. Go to the Thermometer sensor settings in Ocean Sense and enter the minimum and maximum temperatures you recorded, along with the actual temperatures you recorded.

 **Caution:** Refer to your phone's manual to identify the designed operating temperatures, do not exceed these when performing calibration.

 ## Sensors > Camera
-Camera settings can be found in Trail Sense Settings > Sensors > Camera.
+Camera settings can be found in Ocean Sense Settings > Sensors > Camera.

 ### Augmented reality projection
 The projection method determines how points get displayed onto the camera view.
 If you are experiencing issues with the points not aligning with the real world, try changing the projection method.